might-and-magic/mmarch/README.md

 * `git clone` or download mmarch's source
 * `git clone` or download [GrayFace/Misc](https://github.com/GrayFace/Misc)
-* Copy or move `RSPak/` folder from GrayFace/Misc project into mmarch's `mmarch-delphi/` folder
+* Copy or move `RSPak/` folder from GrayFace/Misc project into mmarch's `mmarch-delphi/` folder. **Do not overwrite** the patched `RSPak/Extra/RSLod.pas` already in the repo, it contains a bug fix for file data corruption when adding multiple files to an archive.
 * Open "mmarch.bdsproj" file with Borland Developer Studio 2006 or Delphi 10 (it may or may not work with newer version Borland, see [GrayFace's note](https://github.com/GrayFace/Misc))
 * Compile